Clear the Air (Hong Kong): Power plants

 The organisation is concerned about the pollution generated by the two electric companies Hong Kong Electric Holdings Ltd. and CLP Holdings Ltd. and claims that a tighter emission level should be applied.
 The three power plants in Hong Kong burn coal.
 Exxon Mobil is the major shareholder in the CLP venture and mega tycoon Li Ka Shing owns HK Electric.
 The companies sell a percentage of their output power over the border to Guangdong.

 According to the data recorded by The Environmental Protection Department in 2004, the three power plants account for the emission of the major pollutants in Hong Kong.
 The emission and accumulation of respirable suspended particulates are the major pollution threats in Hong Kong.
 High concentration of pollutants leads to the formation of smog and haze and triggers health hazards, especially respiratory illnesses like asthma.

 Their chairman has once described "Hongkong Electric as a heavy polluter" and demanded the company to achieve the 2010 emission reduction targets where otherwise action should be taken against it.

-The organisation advocates the use of renewable energy which is clean and pollution-free, for example, wind power and solar power whilst lowering existing electricity usage.

-As a result of the 2007 UNEP Governing Council Meeting 140 governments have agreed that work should start as soon as possible to aim for a global binding agreement on mercury.
-The reduction of toxic mercury should be achieved through several means that are stated in a proposal made by several environmental NGOS that attended the 2007 UNEP meeting.

-Tobacco smoke

-The organisation is firmly against smoking as tobacco smoke contributes to vast amount of pollutant like nicotine, respirable suspended particles and carbon monoxide.

-Clear the Air has stated that they will help to check smoking by several means.